TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/4-Test-Driven-Development.rst

 //code

-When we now let run the testsuite again there should not be a fatal error anymore but instead our Unit-Tests will fail because the getName() method returns the false value.
+When we now let run the test suite again there should not be a fatal error anymore but instead our Unit-Tests will fail because the getName() method returns the false value.
 Now we are able, motivated by getting the red bar fast as possible into green,